npo-poms/api-clients/README.md

 * `client-resteasy` Provides clients for the [NPO Frontend API](https://rs.poms.omroep.nl) and Pages Update API, implemented using resteasy, which creates proxies for the actuall java rest interfaces

-* `client-utils` Provides some utilities which will make interaction with some of the most calls easier.
+* `client-utils` Provides some utilities which will make interaction with some of the calls simpler.

 * `media-backend-rs-client`.
 Provides a client for the [POMS Backend API](https://api.poms.omroep.nl).
 Also using resteasy.